Nabil-Shartaj-Khan/React-challenges/countdown-timer-project/README.md

+_ABOUT PROJECT_

+Countdown timer where user can input hour, minutes and seconds.
+When the time will be up, a notification will be shown.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.